NigelEarle/AWS-CSA-Notes-2018/VPC/Exam tips/README.md

 - You cannot enable flow logs for VPCs that are peered with your VPC unless the peer VPC is in your account.
 - Cannot tag a flow log
-- After you've created a flow log, you cannot change its configuration; for example, you cant associate a differenct IAM role with the flow log
+- After you've created a flow log, you cannot change its configuration; for example, you cant associate a different IAM role with the flow log

 **Not all IP traffic is monitored**